 “Murder.
 Pardon – Whereas, on November 8 or 9, in Miller court, Dorset-street, Spitalfields, Mary Janet Kelly was murdered by some person or persons unknown, the Secretary of State will advise the grant of her Majesty’s gracious pardon to any accomplice, not being a person who contrived or actually committed the murder, who shall give such information and evidence as shall lead to the discovery and conviction of the person or persons who committed the murder.
 (Signed) Charles Warren, the Commissioner of Police of the Metropolis, Metropolitan Police-office, 4, Whitehall-place, SW., November 10.”

-No one ever came forward and no one was ever charged for the ghastly murders of the five women.
+No one ever came forward and no one was ever charged for the ghastly murders of the five women known to be Jack the Ripper’s canonical victims.
 In addition, no similar murders were committed over the next six months, which caused the police to wind down their investigation.
 Abberline, the Scotland Yard detective assigned to the case, considered many people as possible suspects, but his primary suspect was Severin Antoniovich Klosowski, aka George Chapman, a Polish serial killer known as the Borough Poisoner who was convicted and executed of poisoning three women.
 Abberline also advanced a theory that a female serial killer committed the murders.

 Suspects proposed over the years have amounted to virtually anyone connected to the case, and the suspect list has included over one hundred possibilities.
-Today, the identity of Jack the Ripper is still not agreed on by experts.
+Among those suggested as Jack the Ripper was Queen Victoria’s grandson, Prince Albert Victor who courted and fell in love with Princess Hélène of Orléans.
+Nonetheless, today, the identity of Jack the Ripper is still not agreed on by experts.
 Mary Jane is generally considered the last official victim of whoever the Ripper was, and it is also generally assumed that the murders ended because the Ripper was either imprisoned, institutionalized, emigrated, or died.